modxorg/Docs/en/extras/getpage/index.md

 ### Download

-It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/getpage>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modx.com/extras/package/getpage>

 This Snippet does nothing by itself, but rather depends on another Snippet to return the output for a specified page (or range of data within a complete set).
 For example, the [getResources](extras/getresources "getResources"), [getFeed](extras/getfeed "getFeed"), and [Archivist](http://rtfm.modx.com/display/ADDON/archivist) Snippets can both be wrapped by getPage.